TomeuRamis/SERB/README.md

 # SERB
 A simple package that allows for the creation of Knowledge Bases from Bayesian Net- works, their spacial optimisation and quering.
+See DESCRIPTION for a detailed description of the functionalities.